 Learn 3 ways to combine data from multiple worksheets: Use Power Query, Use consolidate feature, Use a macro (VBA) #DataCleansing

 Power Query is a powerful way to combine data from multiple sheets into a master list for further analysis.
-It enhances Business Intelligence for Excel by helping you combine, shape analyze and visualize data coming from a wide variety of sources.
+It enhances Business Intelligence for Excel by helping you extract, combine and shape data coming from a wide variety of sources.

 With MS Excel 2010, Power Query is not inbuilt but comes as a free add-in that you download from the Microsoft website.
 For MS Excel 2013 Microsoft Office Professional Plus, the Power Query comes inbuilt but you need to enable it among the Add-ins.

 Excel 2016 comes pre-installed with Power Query.
 With this version of Excel, it has been named as Get & Transform.

 In the example at hand, we have sales data for a fictitious company that operates in two regions: Nairobi and Mombasa.
 As seen in figure 2 below, the data is stored in 2 worksheets for each region.